Manoah dominates to win debut, Blue Jays split DH with Yanks

 New York rebounded to win the second game 5-3 behind Aaron Judge’s tying, two-run homer in the third inning off Robbie Ray and Gary Sánchez’s go-ahead solo drive in the fourth.

-Marcus Semien and Bo Bichette hit back-to-back homers in the third inning off Domingo Germán (4-3), and Toronto improved to 6-3 against the Yankees this season by winning the makeup of Wednesday night’s rainout.
-Bichette provided a 3-1 lead in the second game with a three-run homer.
+Marcus Semien and Bo Bichette hit back-to-back homers in the third inning off Domingo Germán (4-3) in the makeup of Wednesday night’s rainout.
+Bichette provided a 3-1 lead in the second game with a three-run homer, but New York beat Toronto for the third time in nine meetings this year.

 A 23-year-old right-hander selected 11th in the 2019 amateur draft, Manoah (1-0) was brought up after throwing only 35 professional innings in the minor leagues.

-His mother Susana, wearing a white Blue Jays jersey with her son’s name and with her son’s name on the back, was part of a cheering section that stood out among the sparse crowd for the late-afternoon start and was visible crying when he faced AL batting champion DJ LeMahieu to start his big league career.
+His mother Susana, wearing a white Blue Jays jersey with her son’s name on the back, was part of a cheering section that stood out among the sparse crowd for the late-afternoon start and was visible crying when he faced AL batting champion DJ LeMahieu to start his big league career.
 She later blew her son kisses from the stands.

 “I think everyone was hearing the Manoahs today,” the pitcher said with a chuckle.

-Manoah became the the second Blue Jays starting pitcher to throw six scoreless innings in his debut after Mauro Gozzo in 1989.
+Manoah became the second Blue Jays starting pitcher to throw at least six scoreless innings in his debut after Mauro Gozzo in 1989.

-Manoah, a burly 6-foot-2, 260 pounds, wore jersey No. 6, his Triple-A number, and a favorite of his because LeBron James wore it with the Miami Heat.
+Manoah, a burly 6-foot-2, 260 pounds, wore jersey No. 6, his Triple-A number, and a favorite of his because LeBron James wore it with the Miami Heat from 2010-14.

-Manoah walked LaMahieu on four pitches but then struck out Rougned Odor on three pitches, the last a changeup.
-Judge swung so hard in missing a 3-1 fastball that he fell, then was way behind in striking out on a 97.3 mph full-count pitch, Manoah’s fastest of the game.
+Manoah walked LeMahieu on four pitches but then struck out Rougned Odor on three pitches, the last a changeup.

 “I think those first four pitches were the most nervous, most excitement I had all day, and then after those four, I was kind of like I don’t want to suck,” Manoah said.
 “So let’s lock it in right here and let’s start pitching.
 Forget about everything else, we got to pitch.”

+Judge swung so hard in missing a 3-1 fastball that he fell, then was way behind in striking out on a 97.3 mph full-count pitch, Manoah’s fastest of the game.

+“I kind of spun around.
+I was trying to hit something to the bleachers instead of just sticking to my approach," Judge said.
+“He’s a great pitcher, and he’s going to have a bright future I think with the Blue Jays.”

-Manoah allowed singles to Miguel Andújar in the second and fifth inning.
+Manoah allowed singles to Miguel Andújar in the second and fifth.
 He struck out seven and walked two, throwing 60 of 88 pitches for strikes and getting 10 swings and misses.
-He threw 30 fastballs, 26 sliders, 19 sinkers and 13 changeups
+He threw 30 fastballs, 26 sliders, 19 sinkers and 13 changeups.

-“It was a little odd,” Yankees manager Aaron Boone said of Manoah’s cheering section.
-“It was a little unique and certainly different playing here.”
+“I think he was outstanding,” Toronto manager Charlie Montoyo said.
+“When you saw that first walk, you go, OK, let’s see how he does after this.
+After that he was really good.”

 Semien and Bichette gave the Blue Jays a 2-0 lead by hitting 374-foot homers in a four-pitch span.

-In the second game, Sánchez put the Yankees ahead 4-3 with a 444-foot drive over the left-field fence on a full count slider from Ray (2-2), Sánchez's sixth home run this season.
+In the second game, Sánchez put the Yankees ahead 4-3 with a 444-foot drive over the left-field fence on a full count slider from Ray (2-2).

-Judge sent a 3-0 fastball onto the netting in Monument Park in center field, a 440-foot drive for his 13th homer.
-Judge added a sacrifice fly in the fifth.
+Judge sent a 3-0 fastball onto the netting in Monument Park in center field, a 440-foot drive, and added a sacrifice fly in the fifth.

-Jonathan Loiasiga (4-2) pitched a scoreless fifth inning around three hits in relief of Jordan Montgomery, and with closer Aroldis Chapman sick, Chad Green pitched a perfect ninth for his second save.
+Jonathan Loiasiga (4-2) got the final out of the fifth and allowed three hits in the sixth in relief of Jordan Montgomery.
+With closer Aroldis Chapman sick, Chad Green pitched a perfect ninth for his second save.

 TRAINER’S ROOM

-Blue Jays: OF George Springer (strained right quadriceps) caught fly balls and threw to bases.
-Manager Charlie Montoyo said it was the best Springer has felt since injuring his quad but did not say what the next step would be.
-Springer has been limited to four games due to the injury. ...
-RHP Travis Bergen (left shoulder impingement) was placed on the injured list, retroactive to May 24. ...
+Blue Jays: RHP Travis Bergen (left shoulder impingement) was placed on the injured list, retroactive to May 24. ...
 LHP Tommy Milone (shoulder inflammation) was transferred to the 60-day IL. ....
 RHP Anthony Kay (blister) who was optioned last week to Triple-A Buffalo was placed on the injured list and is expected to start a rehab assignment Sunday.

-Yankees: RHP Corey Kluber (sprained right shoulder) was placed on the injured list and was awaiting a second opinion.
-He exited Tuesday’s game with right shoulder tightness and is expected to miss two months. ...
+Yankees: RHP Corey Kluber (sprained right shoulder) was placed on the injured list and was awaiting a second opinion. ...
 1B Luke Voit (oblique strain) was placed on the injured list. ...
-DH Giancarlo Stanton (strained left quadriceps) could be activated for Friday’s series opener in Detroit. ...
+DH Giancarlo Stanton (strained left quadriceps) is likelyt to be activated Friday. ...
+Boone said Chapman’s illness was not COVID-19 related.
 It was unclear whether Chapman would travel with the team to Detroit. ...
-LHP Zack Britton (bone spur in left elbow) will start a rehab assignment Saturday for Double-A Somerset. ...
-RHP Luis Severino, who had Tommy John surgery on Feb.
-27 last year, threw about 35 pitches to hitters Wednesday and is getting close to starting a minor league rehabilitation assignment. .
-OF Estevan Florial and RHP Albert Abreu were recalled from Triple-A Scranton/Wilkes Barre to replace Kluber and Voit.
-Florial started the second game and hit a double in the sixth.
+LHP Zack Britton (bone spur in left elbow) will start a rehab assignment Saturday for Double-A Somerset.

 UP NEXT